pinskylab/how_we_work/README.md

 - [Data Backup Plan](DataBackupPlan.qmd)
 - [Offboarding Guide](offboarding.qmd)

 It's also worth checking out our [Methods repo](https://github.com/pinskylab/pinskylab_methods), including our [Cookbook](https://github.com/pinskylab/pinskylab_methods/blob/master/cookbook.md) on how to solve common research problems we all face.
+We also have an older [Laboratory repo](https://pinskylab.github.io/laboratory/).